armchair-traveller/sashui/README.md

 https://mobile.twitter.com/opensas/status/1346236765380759552

 Publish notes: Sp far, only entrypoint is from `./index.js`.
-Only dependency should be `svelte` as a `peerDependency`.
+Only dependency should be `svelte` as a `peerDependency`...
+Or you know, just copy paste your previous `package.json`.
+No shame, that's better and faster.